cbg-ethz/cowwid/README.md

 In the directory `pangolin`, there is a tool called `cowabunga.sh` (that can assist in preparing data for running V-pipe).

 - run `./cowabunga.sh autoaddwastewater`
-  - this adds the wastewater samples at top of file `/pangolin/work-vp-test/samples.wastewateronly.tsv`, based on the project ID used by FGCZ.
+  - this adds the wastewater samples at top of file `/pangolin/work-vp-test/samples.wastewateronly.tsv`.
+    The wastewater samples are recognized based on the project ID that the sequencing labb -- the Functional Genomic Center Zürich (FGCZ) -- assigns them to.
 - run `./cowabunga.sh bring_results`
   - this creates the necessary hard-links inside `/pangolin/work-vp-test/results` so that V-pipe can reuse the alignments previously done as part of the [base processing](#base-processing).
 - submit V-pipe to the cluster with SLURM: